A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Preliminaries

+Non-trivial splits can also be coded as so-called \emph{binary characters} {as follows: If $\sigma=A|B$, the corresponding binary character is simply the function $f:X\rightarrow \{0,1\}$ with

+and this often gets denoted by the shorthand $f(1)f(2)\ldots f(n)$.
+Moreover, we may assume without loss of generality that $f(1)=1$, because we consider characters equivalent if they correspond to the same $X$-split, even if the roles of 0 and 1 are interchanged.
+We denote the set of non-trivial binary characters induced by a phylogenetic $X$-tree with $B^*(T)$.}

-For rooted trees it is known that they are not fully determined by their corresponding sets of splits, because these do not contain any information on the position of the root.
-Thus, instead of considering splits, in the rooted setting we consider \emph{clusters}.
-Recall that a clade of a rooted phylogenetic tree $T$ is a pendant subtree $T'$ of $T$, and a cluster is the set of leaves $Y \subseteq X$ of $T'$.
-Clusters of sizes $1$, i.e. referring to single leaves, and $n$, i.e. referring to all leaves $X$, are called \emph{trivial}.
+In the rooted setting, instead of considering splits we consider \emph{clusters}.
+A clade of a rooted phylogenetic tree $T$ is a pendant subtree $T'$ of $T$, and a cluster is the set of leaves $Y \subseteq X$ of such a pendant subtree $T'$ of $T$.
+Note that every vertex of a rooted phylogenetic tree $T$ induces a cluster as it can be regarded as the root of such a subtree of $T$.
+Clusters of sizes $1$ and $n$ are called \emph{trivial}.
 We denote the set of all clusters of a rooted phylogenetic tree $T$ by $\mathcal{C}(T)$, and the set of its non-trivial clusters by $\mathcal{C}^*(T)$.
-Note that every cluster $Y\subset X$ (i.e. every strict subcluster of $X$) induces an $X$-split, namely $\sigma=Y | (X \setminus Y)$.
-In the following, we call two clusters $c_1, c_2 \in \mathcal{C(T)}$ of a rooted phylogenetic $X$-tree \emph{compatible} if the induced splits $\sigma_1$ and $\sigma_2$ of $c_1$ and $c_2$, respectively, are compatible and if additionally we have $c_1 \subseteq c_2$ or $c_2 \subseteq c_1$ or $c_1 \cap c_2=\emptyset$.
-Note that the latter condition is required because while, for instance, the splits $123|456$ and $12|3456$ are compatible (because ($\{4,5,6\} \cap \{4,5,6\} = \emptyset$), the clusters $c_1=\{1,2,3\}$ and $c_2=\{3,4,5,6\}$, which induce these splits, do not fit together on a rooted tree.
+Note that every cluster $Y\subsetneq X$ induces an $X$-split, namely $\sigma=Y | (X \setminus Y)$ (note that if $Y=X$, $Y$ does not induce an $X$-split, which is why the condition $Y\subsetneq X$ is crucial).
+In the following, we call two clusters $c_1, c_2$ \emph{compatible} if we have $c_1 \subseteq c_2$ or $c_2 \subseteq c_1$ or $c_1 \cap c_2=\emptyset$.
+Note that this necessarily implies that the splits induced by $c_1$ and $c_2$ are also compatible if and only if $c_1$ and $c_2$ are compatible.

-Now, with these definitions, can be easily seen that, just as an unrooted phylogenetic tree $T$ is fully determined by $\Sigma^*(T)$, a rooted phylogenetic tree $T$ is fully determined by its set of clusters, which we denote by $\mathcal{C}^*(T)$.
-In fact, this is a direct consequence of the Buneman theorem:

-\begin{corollary}[Buneman-type theorem for rooted trees] Let $\mathcal{C}$ be a collection of clusters on $X$.
-Then, there is a phylogenetic $X$-tree $T$ such that $\mathcal{C} = \mathcal{C}(T)$ if and only if the clusters in $\mathcal{C}$ are pairwise compatible.
-Moreover, if such a tree exists, it is unique (up to isomorphism). \end{corollary}

-\begin{proof} By the definition of compatible clusters, it is clear that -- as their induced splits must be compatible, too -- by Theorem \ref{thm:buneman}, they correspond to a unique unrooted tree $T$.
-So we only need to show that the root position is uniquely determined by $\mathcal{C}$, too.
-As we defined compatible clusters to either be nested or disjoint, we can find all maximal clusters in $\mathcal{C}$, i.e. all clusters which are not contained in any other cluster.
-These clusters must belong to vertices adjacent to the root, because if the root was placed in any other vertex of $T$, at least one of these clusters would be broken up.
-This completes the proof. \end{proof}